-Personalize: Use the name of your respondent throughout the report.
+- Personalize your assessment report: Use the name of your respondent throughout the report.
 You can do that in the header, footer, in text-based blocks, or in chart titles.
 Include personalized feedback per aspect you’re discussing.

-Visualize: Balance out text and visuals.
+- Make your assessment report visual: Balance out text and visuals.
 Why explain results in text-form when you can present them in easy-to-digest charts or tables?
 Don’t forget your design: take your corporate identity into account, use your house font and colors.